Jeffresh/medic-database-checking/README.md

 With this five *RE's* we can accept all correct parts of the structure of the entries, but we have to accept the entire entries, so we need a *RE* that allows us accept a entire entry (correct).
 We will achieve that constructing that *RE* joining and combining our five *RE's* using the available operations.

-In this case we use de concatenation of the all *RE's* with the comma *RE* except the last one, becase after every word in the structure is followed by a comma.
+In this case we use de concatenation of the all *RE's* with the comma *RE* except the last one, because after every word in the structure is followed by a comma.
 But we have problem, and is that if we concatenate de *Optional RE* with the *Comma RE* we can accept a word that is just the comma, before the second name, so we have to modify the *Optional RE*.

 #### Modifying Optional RE
 Using the same alphabet A = {'a','b','c',...,'y','z'} the *Comma RE* , a new *RE* composed by ɛ which language is L(ɛ) = {ɛ}  the *positive closure* of A = L(A+) and the concatenation and the union operation we will get our desired * Optional RE*.